luminati-io/php-html-parsing/README.md

 ## HTML Retrieval in PHP

 Before parsing HTML in PHP, you need some HTML to parse.
 In this section, we will see two different approaches to accessing HTML content in PHP.
+We suggest to read our [guide on web scraping with PHP](https://brightdata.com/blog/how-tos/web-scraping-php) too.

 ### With CURL